Mother Told Me Not to Come

 Cliff dashed out to the plane and then came straight back with a scowl.
 The battery was dead.

 We soon found the culprit, a light switched to the on position in the back.
-My son went pale.
-Connor had blocked up all the windows to avoid the sun glaring on the screen of his Gameboy and when he found he was sitting in the dark, he had turned on the overhead light.
-In the excitement of arriving, he had forgotten all about it.
+My daughter went pale.
+She had blocked up all the windows to avoid the sun glaring on the screen of her Gameboy and when she found she was sitting in the dark, she had turned on the overhead light.
+In the excitement of arriving, she had forgotten all about it.
 And now, the battery was dead.

-He ran straight to his grandmother as the only person who might protect him from the lecture that was clearly due.
+She ran straight to her grandmother as the only person who might protect her from the lecture that was clearly due.
 I made a mental note to sort out a passenger check-list for the future flights.

 Hitchhiking